pvcraven/web-development-class/source/theory/collaboration/collaboration.rst

   * Autocratic (make a decision without asking, fast and stupid)
   * Delegation (pass the buck)

+How do you come to a decision when no one cares?

 How to delegate work and follow up with work?
 We will use an issue tracker.
 See (`creating an issue on GitHub <https://help.github.com/articles/creating-an-issue/>`_)